NickGrunert/master-thesis/modules/03_truth_compare.typ

     This also renders the data more visually comprehensible and facilitates the consolidation of the datasets into a single entity, as otherwise, the consolidation of the rankings would be unfeasible.
     This means that the absolute values of each individual dataset are lost, which will lead to complications in the subsequent analyses.
     Contrary to the preceding sections, the present section does not entail the evaluation of the method of metric calculation.
-    Rather, the emphasis has shifted to the examination of the actual results and the entry data that gave rise outlier.
+    Rather, the emphasis has shifted to the examination of the actual results and the entry data which gave rise to outlier.

     #heading(depth: 5, numbering: none, bookmarked: false)[Individual Entries]
     As demonstrated by @fig:truth_compare:final, the aggregate data for all derivatives, subsequent to being normalized, is confined within the full spectrum of $[0, 1]$.